Home

 • initiating an alternative dispute resolution procedure.

-General procedure for resolving consumer petitions
+General procedure for handling consumer petitions

-• complaint: form made in writing regarding the lack of conformity of the purchased products/services or other violations of consumer rights and interests and by which material or other claims are requested.
+• complaint: form made in writing regarding the lack of conformity of purchased products/services or other violations of consumer rights and interests and by which material or other claims are requested.

-If you have a problem with a trader from another EU country, from Norway, Iceland, or the United Kingdom, you can contact the European Consumer Centre in your country of residence.
+If you have a problem with a trader from another EU country, Norway, Iceland, or the United Kingdom, you can contact the European Consumer Centre in your country of residence.

 The European Consumer Centres can offer you, free of charge, the following services: